DannyPreye/DannyPreye/ReadMe.md

 -------------------

 Hello!
-I'm an experienced Frontend Developer with expertise in Next.js, React.js, and TypeScript.
-I specialize in building interactive and responsive web applications that deliver exceptional user experiences.
+I'm a versatile Full Stack Developer with a strong emphasis on Frontend technologies, specializing in Next.js, React.js, and TypeScript.
+Proficient in Node.js, Express.js, MongoDB, Prisma, Nest.js, and GraphQL, I excel in developing seamless, full-stack solutions that prioritize exceptional user experiences.

-With a strong background in Node.js, Express.js, and MongoDB, I am adept at developing full-stack solutions, ensuring seamless integration between frontend and backend components.
-I believe in creating clean, maintainable code and following best practices to optimize performance and scalability.

-In addition to my frontend skills, I am also proficient in React Native, enabling me to develop cross-platform mobile applications that provide a native-like experience to users.

-I have a passion for staying up to date with the latest technologies and trends in the industry.
-I enjoy collaborating with teams to brainstorm innovative ideas and finding creative solutions to complex problems.

-If you're looking for a frontend developer who can bring your ideas to life and deliver high-quality, user-centric applications, feel free to reach out to me.
-I'm excited to contribute my skills and expertise to your projects.
+My expertise extends to crafting interactive and responsive web applications, ensuring optimal performance and scalability through clean, maintainable code.

+In addition to technical proficiency, I stay abreast of industry trends and emerging technologies, fostering a passion for innovation.
+Collaborative by nature, I thrive in team environments, contributing creative solutions to complex challenges.

+If you're seeking a Full Stack Developer with a frontend focus, armed with skills in Next.js, React, TypeScript, and a comprehensive stack including Node.js, Express, MongoDB, Prisma, Nest.js, and GraphQL, I'm eager to apply my expertise to elevate your projects.
+Feel free to connect—I look forward to discussing how I can contribute to your team's success.

 * 🌍  I'm based in  Bayelsa, Nigeria
 * ✉️  You can contact me at [olawoyindaniel95@gmail.com](mailto:olawoyindaniel95@gmail.com)